NotCCR2/Dingaling.exe-Destructive/README.md

 # 🤔 Dingaling.exe
 No, this is NOT my malware.
-It was made by a close friend of mine called VenraTech.
+It was made by comium97.
 I made the destructive version.

 # ❤️ For Skidders